mayankdutta/programming_basics/configuration.md

 config management is responsible for managing & controlling the costs & efforts involved in making changes to a system.

-#### software config management. (scm)
+#### software config management.
+(SCM)

 SCM defines.
 - the types of documents to be managed & a document naming scheme
-- who takes responsibility for the CM procedures and creation of 'baselines'.
+- who takes responsibility for the CM procedures and creation of *baselines*.
 - policies for change control and version management.
--
+- the CM records which must be maintained.

+A baselines is a formally reviewed and approved document by the management that can be used as the basis for further development.

+SCM specifies the tools which should be used to assist the CM process and any limitations on their use.

+SCM is said to be effective
+- when every work product can be accounted for
+- when every work product or change made to it can be tracked and controlled.